ABOUT

 I work with people who have all kinds of emotional difficulties and mental health challenges.
-For example, anxiety, depression, low self-esteem, relationship and attachment issues, loss, work conflicts, ‘stuckness’ and anger.
-I’m experienced in working with trauma and abuse.
+For example, anxiety, depression, low self-esteem, relationship and attachment issues, loss, work conflicts, addiction, ‘stuckness’ and anger.
+I have worked in a number of trauma services, including specialist services for survivors of sexual abuse.

 My approach is LGBTQIA+ positive, with a focus on considering differences and discriminations.

 Thinking about coming to therapy can be daunting.
-It’s completely natural to worry about trusting another person with difficult thoughts or feelings, let alone a stranger.
-I will try and make you feel safe and heard.
+It’s completely natural to worry about trusting a stranger with difficult thoughts or feelings, let alone speaking openly for, sometimes, the first time.
+I will try and create a safe and supportive environment for you, with the knowledge that a felt sense of safety takes time.

 You may have preconceptions about what coming to therapy is like.
 The process is portrayed in all sorts of ways in films, on TV and social media.
 Every therapist will work slightly differently, depending on the kind of training they’ve had and who they are as a person.
 In essence, the idea is that a therapist forms a real relationship with their client; one built on trust and care.
 We call this the ‘therapeutic alliance’.